BattlesnakeOfficial/docs/docs/guides/game/modes.md

 ---
+title: Modes
-sidebar_position: 3
+sidebar_position: 1
 ---

 # Game Modes

-Battlesnake has several game modes all built on the same foundational [game rules.](guides/game-rules) All game modes and are available for casual play and may appear in competitions.
+Battlesnake has several game modes all built on the same foundational [game rules.](guides/game/rules) All game modes and are available for casual play and may appear in competitions.
 In the API, the game mode is defined as the _ruleset_ on the [Game Object.](api/objects/game)

 To play a specific mode, select the game mode at the top of the [Play Game](https://play.battlesnake.com/account/games/create/) page.